Guo Chunliang

-Guo Chunliang is a Chinese Paralympic javelin thrower.
+Guo Chunliang (born 23 August 1985) is a Chinese Paralympic javelin thrower.
 He won the silver medal in the men's javelin throw F46 event at the 2016 Summer Paralympics in Rio de Janeiro, Brazil.

 At the 2015 IPC Athletics World Championships held in Doha, Qatar he won the gold medal in the men's javelin throw F46 event.

 At the 2017 World Para Athletics Championships held in London, United Kingdom he won the bronze medal in the men's javelin throw F46 event.